metatoaster/calmjs.parse/README.rst

 executable that can be optionally invoked to ensure that the correct encoding be used to generate that file.
-Other reasons where this may be necessary is to allow system administrators to do so for their end users, as they may not have write privileges at that level.
+Other reasons where this may be necessary is to allow system administrators to do so for their end users, as they may not have write privileges at that level; maintainers and developers in charge of making releases of |calmjs.parse| (such as those who are responsible for making available the wheels of this package on PyPI) will also need to make use of this step, for all supported version(s) of |ply| available on their chosen platform(s) and environment(s).

 To execute the optimizer from the shell, the provided helper script may be used like so: